strictdoc-project/strictdoc/docs/sphinx/source/StrictDoc.rst

 No indentation
 ~~~~~~~~~~~~~~

-SDoc grammar building blocks shall not allow any indentation.
+SDoc grammar's building blocks shall not allow any indentation.

 **Comment:** Rationale: Adding indentation to any of the fields does not scale well when the
 documents have deeply nested section structure as well as when the size of the